TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 ### Selective caching by header value
 To create a separate cache entry for each response that has a different value in a specific HTTP header you must set the `cache_option.cache_by_headers` option.

-For example, to cache each value in the `Unique-User-Id` header of your API response separately you would set:
+For example, to cache each value in the custom `Unique-User-Id` header of your API response separately you would set:
 ```
   "cache_options": {
    "cache_by_headers": ["Unique-User-Id"]